devonfw-tutorials/katacoda-scenarios/jump-the-queue/step2.md

 This will take some time.

+The following two steps are only needed in this tutorial.
+On your own terminal you can simply execute "ng serve", open the https://localhost:4200/ and start using the app.

 In the next step you need to change the Base URL for the REST Services.
 Open the IDE, wait until it is fully loaded and then open
 `jump-the-queue/angular/src/environments/environment.ts`{{open}}